 Round Three – Quality Control

-But don’t write DIY off so easily.
-There’s a reason companies still prefer to build their own support team and this is it – when you outsource your technical support, you have no control over the quality of the support.
+There’s a reason companies still prefer to build their own support team and oh boy, it’s a good one – when you outsource your technical support, you have no control over the quality of the support.

 When you outsource technical support, you’re basically handing over the responsibility of making sure that your customers are getting correct, complete answers to their questions.
 You don’t have any control over whether the agents are going the extra step to ensure that your customers are satisfied.
 All of your customer’s queries might be answered but have they been answered accurately and completely ?
 You have no idea.